 The no-brainer answer to your question is to get your car covered.
-Sometimes, you just can’t stop your dog or cat from hanging out under your car because it’s warm or they just want a smooth surface to do some nail flexing.
-I suggest that you get the Audew scratch-resistant car cover.
-This is made from cotton and PE fabric so it stays gentle on the car surface while tough on the outside.
+Sometimes, you can’t stop your dog or cat from hanging out under your car because it’s warm, or they want a smooth surface to do some nail flexing.
+I suggest that you get an Audew scratch-resistant car cover.
+This is made from cotton and PE fabric, so it stays gentle on the car surface while tough on the outside.

 2. Get a Set Of Dog Nail Caps

 The solution lies in the problem itself.
 If your dogs’ nails always cause scratches, you should get a set of nail caps to seal them.
 These are attached using a special adhesive that won’t be harmful to your dog.
 It’s best to let a groomer have this installed for you.

 This is one of the very ways to dog-proof your car.
 This is the best choice if you don’t have a problem with hair and dog drool.
 You don’t have to worry about your dog ingesting this as they can easily poop it out, plus it’s non-toxic.

 3. Barricade Your Car

 If you don’t have a garage, you can create a makeshift barrier on your car high enough so your dog or cat won’t leap on it or buy barricades from Amazon.
 It will also be best to get a portable carport, so your car is safe even if your dogs are roaming around.

 It can be made of wood or just sturdy plastic as the first line of defense.
 It’s like putting your car in a crib where no one else can have access to but you and other humans.

 It’s not just the paint that your dogs get intrigued about.
 They would also love to peak on your parked car, especially if you had brought them on a trip before.
 They will struggle to peak, and the result would be lots of drool and evident glass scratches.
 So before it happens, heed my advice and wrap your glasses with durable plastic.